BelaPlatform/bela_newBlog/docs/_posts/2021-03-03-introducing-trill-flex.markdown

 ## A world of possibilities for touch interaction

-Because Trill Flex’s incuded sensor is detachable, you can swap it out for a flex sensor of your own creation to fit your unique project.
+Because Trill Flex’s included sensor is detachable, you can swap it out for a flex sensor of your own creation to fit your unique project.

 Like all Trill sensors, Trill Flex offers 30 channels of flexible sensing.
 Use each as a button and make a flexible touch interface, or chain the channels together to create a sensor of any shape … or any combination thereof!
 When you’ve created your flex sensor plug it into the Trill Flex base and start experimenting.